 - Office Space.
 What are you doing?

 Are there additional costs associated with your plan going forward?
-Less costs?
+Fewer costs?
 Remember to take these into account as you ramp up or go completely virtual or downgrade for the hybrid model.
 If you need help finding space, let us know – we’ve got some great commercial realtor friends on speed dial.

 - Fringe Pool.
 How are your health care costs running this year?